 Under the proposed cuts that would be effective Sept.
 2, the Airport Flyer service, and routes in most surburban areas, including Ross Township and West View are on the list.

-Among the list of cuts that affect this area, Route 12 McKnight would be eliminated beyond Passavant Hospital and would have service reductions during the weekday.
+, Route 12 McKnight would be eliminated beyond Passavant Hospital and would have service reductions during the weekday.
 Saturday and Sunday service would be eliminated.

 Eliminated routes include the 05 Thompson Run Flyer, the 17 Shadeland, the 2 Mount Royal, the 4 Troy Hill and the P13 Mount Royal Flyer.